hyperledger/indy-node/design/txn_author_agreement.md

 - The digest is calculated on concatenated strings: version || text.
 - Digest suffix after the marker is a primary key for state.
 This entry contains the actual data (text, version) and transaction metadata (the time of transaction application to the ledger and a sequence number).
 - In order to support flexible get requests, a few other (helper) keys in the state references the particular digest as the value in state tree.
+- "2" stands for unique marker of TAA txn

 <table>
   <tr>